 - An ear to listen

 It gives you a time to acknowledge that you are feeling frustrated and angry and jealous with a non-family member who will not be hurt or affected by these feelings.

 Practitioners at Sandyford Wellness Centre specialising in counselling and psychological support for chronic illness and acquired or traumatic brain injury.

 Geraldine Dunne MIACP (BA Hons Psych, MA Counselling & Psychotherapy) is an accredited and experienced Counsellor in the area of chronic and long term illness.
 Geraldine has worked with both patients and their families dealing with chronic or acquired illness / injury since 2001.
 Working from a person-centered position, Geraldine can give you the time and space you need to fully explore and resolve your thoughts, feelings and reactions to coping with illness in your life of the life of a family member.

-Call Geraldine on 086 8566464 to make an appointment in Sandyford Wellness Centre.
+Call Geraldine on 086 8566464 or email Geraldine directly to make an appointment in Sandyford Wellness Centre.